All Episodes

 I mean, guys like me and you, we're lucky in the sense that we started this business and we didn't get interference.

-I mean, I never got interference from the O'Reilly Pact.
+I mean, I never got interference with the O'Reilly factor.

 I don't think you got interference with Hannity and Colms when you started, did you?